 If we desire the same level of precision as nature in drug development, we should not be interested in whether a drug works, we should strive to understand why it works.

 Rens de Vries (1993) received his Bachelor and Master degree in Biomedical Engineering at Eindhoven University of Technology (TU/e) in 2014 and 2016 respectively.
 During his master, he performed research in the group of prof. dr. ir.
 Luc Brunsveld, under the direct supervision of dr. Christian Ottmann.
 In this research, the interaction between two proteins, important in Parkinson’s disease, was analyzed and quantified.
 This research was continued during his internship at the Lead Discovery Center GmbH in Dortmund where High-Throughput Screening and Assay Development were used to find drug candidates for this interaction.
 In 2016, he started as a PhD candidate under the supervision of prof. dr. ir.
 Luc Brunsveld in the field of Chemical Biology.
 In his research, he analyses how ligand design can fundamentally change the behavior of nuclear receptors.

-Characterization and small-molecule stabilization of the multisite tandem binding between 14-3-3 and the R domain of CFTRProceedings of the National Academy of Sciences of the United States of America (PNAS) (2016)
+Cooperativity between the orthosteric and allosteric ligand binding sites of RORγtProceedings of the National Academy of Sciences of the United States of America (2021)

 No ancillary activities